Naykoh/PrestaCop/README.md

   FileReader : Read hdfs file, convert into DataFrame.

-  ApacheFlume : Use the Kafka source to stream data in Kafka topics to Hadoop
+  ApacheFlume : Use the Kafka source to stream data in Kafka topics to Hadoop.